Radio Show

 For twenty years and counting, in an effort each and every week, to serve Eastern North Carolina, Cecil Harvell and Wes Collins of the law firm Harvell and Collins, P.A. lead a live talk radio show on Tuesdays to discuss a variety of legal issues.
 This successful weekly talk show is called "Let's Talk Legal".
 It is a live radio program broadcast on the Talk Station WTKF 107.1 FM.
 The live program is played at 6 pm on Tuesday evening and is repeated at 5 pm each and every Sunday afternoon.
 If you have missed a previous radio show, you may listen to the weekly shows on the website or you may also call our office for past recordings.

-Let's Talk Legal: Power of Attorney
+Let's Talk Legal: Litigation of POD and JOINT account registrations

-Let's Talk Legal: Homeowner Association Documents
+Let's Talk Legal: Default Judgments

-Let's Talk Legal: Administration of an Estate
+Let's Talk Legal: Estate Tax in 2026

-Let's Talk Legal: The Importance of Estate Planning
+Let's Talk Legal: The Will Caveat

 See How Our Team Can Help You